cmrosend/Job-Portfolio/_pages/about-me.md

 Compounded with my previous interest in 3D printing, I've decided to try and enter the field of Additive Manufacturing.
 It interests me the most due to the amount of groundbreaking research still being done to this day, meaning that I could affect the field one day.
 My current goal is to learn more about AM, whether it is from going to grad school to continue to research, or to get my toes wet in the field directly.

 # My Free Time
-In my free time, I've been recently enjoing going indoor rock climbing with my girlfriend.
+In my free time, I've been recently enjoing going indoor rock climbing with my friends.
 It's something that challenges me and makes me have more trust in myself, plus its really fun.
 Its so satisfying getting to the top and jumping all the way down, seeing all the progress during the fall.
 Currently only at a V1-2 level since the gym near me is surprisingly hard.

 {% include gallery id="gallery-rock" caption="Rock climbing action shots" %}